Kiya86/Phyge/README.md

 This separation allows the STM32 to focus on deterministic real-time processing while the ESP32 handles the less deterministic networking workload.

-## Communication

-### ForeFlight / GL90

-Decoded ADS-B traffic is transferred to the ESP32-S3 and transmitted over WiFi using the **GL90 protocol**, allowing the receiver to act as an external traffic source for ForeFlight.

-### STM32 ↔ ESP32

-The two MCUs communicate through a dedicated digital interface, allowing the STM32 to send decoded aircraft information and system data to the ESP32-S3.

-### GNSS

-The **u-blox MAX-M10S** provides GNSS position and timing data to the system.

-### USB-C

-USB-C provides a convenient interface for:

-* Programming
-* Firmware development
-* Debugging
-* Power input

-## Sensors

-### u-blox MAX-M10S

-The integrated M10 GNSS receiver provides:

-* Latitude / longitude
-* Altitude
-* Ground speed
-* Heading
-* Time synchronization
-* GNSS positioning

-### Bosch BMP581

-The BMP581 provides high-resolution barometric pressure measurements for determining pressure altitude and monitoring environmental conditions.

-## Power System

-Pyghe uses an integrated **single-cell 18650 Li-ion battery**.

-The power architecture includes:

-* 18650 battery input
-* Battery management / charging
-* 3.3V regulation
-* Power switching
-* USB-C power input
-* Dedicated power status indication

-The **AZ1117CH-3.3** provides the primary 3.3V regulated rail used by the digital electronics.

 ## BOM

 The board uses a mixture of RF-specific components, high-performance microcontrollers, GNSS hardware, sensors, and standard passive components.